BlankParenthesis/PxlsNetworking/extensions/user_bans.md

 ## /users/{user_id}/bans
 ### GET
 Information on every ban that has been issued to the specified user.
-Returns an array of Ban objects.
+Returns a Paginated List of Ban objects.
 ##### Errors
 | Response Code            | Cause                                                          |
 |--------------------------|----------------------------------------------------------------|